About this artwork

 - 269 × 422 mm

-- Restricted gift of Mr. and Mrs. William O. Hunt
+- Purchased with funds provided by Mr. and Mrs. William O. Hunt